ioccc-src/winner/faq.md

 <div id="what_changed">
 <div id="diff">
-### FAQ 4.2: What was changed in an IOCCC entry source code?
+### How can I find out what was changed in an IOCCC entry source code?
 </div>
 </div>